godotengine/godot/modules/game_help/Terrain3D/doc/docs/nightly_builds.md

 :target: ../_images/build_workflow.png
 ```

 3. Download the artifact, which is just a zip file with a "nightly" build.
+You must be logged in to github to download it.

 ```{image} images/build_artifact.png
 :target: ../_images/build_artifact.png